nsrr/nsrr-cloud/matlab-workflow.md

 nsrr cfs --list-subjects
 ```

-Now download files specific to single subject and perform the analysis:
+Now download files specific to a single subject and perform the analysis:

 ```
 nsrr cfs -d --subject 800002
 ```

-Above command will download file specific to subject 800002.
-Now we will apply our above matlab functions to read the files:
+The command above will download file specific to subject 800002.
+Now we will apply our  MATLAB functions (as documented above) to read the files:

 ```
 matlab -nodisplay -batch  "edfread($cfs/polysomnography/edfs/cfs-visit5-800002.edf,$data)" -sd folder -logfile output.log